vectoritc/bpmn-studio/debugging_electron.md

 fs.writeFileSync('~/Desktop/working_dir.txt', process.cwd(), 'utf8');
 ```

-This is usefull when you are unable to change or manipulate the working
+This is useful when you are unable to change or manipulate the working
 directory (in which the application is executed).
 Node.js will then write a
-file to the specified location.
+file to the location of the current process.

 ## Debugging the UI Thread